Skip to main content

 Here’s what you can do.
 In the embed form code, before }); </script>.
 You can add , cst: "link_name"

 In which you should replace link_name for the name you just used to generate the custom registration link, or the campaign parameter, such as 'linkedin' or 'facebook'.
-You code will now look a little something like this:

 <div id="mw_WjvggBJZHIc_webinargeek"></div>